 The historic Grade I Listed church of St. Vigor’s in Stratton on the Fosse is one of only two churches in England named after Saint Vigor, a French bishop and Christian missionary.
 The church has been at the heart of the community dating back to the 12th Century, and has had many additions and changes in its history.
 Rare amongst small rural churches, it has a number of fine wall monuments.
 Many are dedicated to the Long, Knatchbull and Salmon families, who are entwined with both local and national events from being Knighted by Oliver Cromwell, to being in the militia that had to quell the riots of the Shepton Mallet weavers of 1758; through to marrying into the Mountbatten family.

-However, many of these monuments are in need of repair and conservation.
-It is envisaged that this work will form part of a wider vision under consideration that will enable this history to be re-illuminated for the church and village community, sympathetically adapting the church for the current and future needs.
-As a first step toward creating a community space, the historic pipe organ has been relocated to Portugal.
-Please take a moment to visit our giving page.
+However, many of these monuments are in need of repair and conservation, along with an extensive list of urgent repairs to the building itself.
+It was envisaged that this work would have formed part of a wider vision under consideration at the start of 2020, that was hoped would enable this history to be re-illuminated for the church and village community, sympathetically adapting the church for the current and future needs.
+As a first step toward creating a community space, the historic pipe organ was relocated to Portugal and in March 2022 we completed the restoration of two wall monuments, that had been dismantled for reasons of public safety.
+Sadly however, global events to some extent but mainly the passing of time have caught up with us and in November 2022, the PCC took the sad and reluctant decision to close as a worshipping community.

 Page last updated 14th June 2023